CELIAC DISEASE OVERVIEW

 Monitoring during treatment — After starting a gluten-free diet, most children begin to feel better within a few weeks.

-About six months after starting a gluten-free diet, the child's doctor or nurse might perform a blood test to test the antibody levels.
+About six months after starting a gluten-free diet, the child's doctor or nurse might repeat a blood test to test the tTG antibody levels.
 The antibody level should be lower, or even disappear, as the child improves and continues to avoid gluten.

-A repeat biopsy is not usually necessary if the child's symptoms improve and the antibody levels decrease once a gluten-free diet is started.
+A repeat biopsy of the small intestine is not usually necessary if the child's symptoms improve and the antibody levels decrease once a gluten-free diet is started.
 A repeat biopsy or other tests may be recommended if symptoms do not improve or if antibody levels remain elevated.

 LIFE WITH CELIAC DISEASE

-A gluten-free diet will require some changes for the entire family.
-Talking to a healthcare provider or experienced dietitian can help parents and children make the needed adjustments to a gluten-free lifestyle.
+A gluten-free diet will require changes for the entire family.
+Talking to an experienced healthcare provider or dietitian can help parents and children make the needed adjustments to a gluten-free lifestyle.
 In addition, support groups (on the Internet or in the community) are another good source of information and assistance.
 (See 'Where to get more information' below.)

-Parents of children who are newly diagnosed with celiac disease will need to speak to their child's teacher or day care provider about the condition, what foods are safe, and what to do in case of illness.
+Parents of children who are newly diagnosed with celiac disease will need to speak to their child's teacher or day care provider about the condition, what foods are safe, and what to do in case of inadvertent exposure to gluten.

 Celiac disease is a lifelong condition.
 Currently, there is no cure for celiac disease, although avoiding gluten probably prevents all complications of celiac disease.